HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ---
 ## HDF5 Predefined Data Type Initialization (Solved)
 ### Problem Description
-  * User VOLs are responsible to define and manage data types.
+  * User VOLs are responsible for defining and managing data types.
 Data types are not inherited from the native VOL.
   * [Predefined data types](https://support.hdfgroup.org/HDF5/doc/RM/PredefDTypes.html) (e.g. H5T_STD_*, H5T_NATIVE_*) are datatype managed by the native VOL.
   * In the native VOL, the predefined data types are not defined as constants.
   * Instead, they are defined as global variables, which are later initialized by the native VOL.
-  * Before their initialization, they are assigned value of -1 (see H5T.c:341)
+  * Before their initialization, they are assigned a value of -1 (see H5T.c:341)
   * Initializing the native VOL will not automatically initialize the predefined data types.
   * They should be initialized by a callback function when the user VOL is initialized (part of file_specific).
-  * The HDF5 dispatcher first calls the introspect API of the user VOL to check for existence of the initialization routine.
+  * The HDF5 dispatcher first calls the introspect API of the user VOL to check for the existence of the initialization routine.
   * If succeeded, the dispatcher will call the user VOL's initialization function when needed (**WKL: when needed?**).
   * This is not documented in HDF5 user guides.
 This behavior was found when reading into the source codes of the native VOL.
   * Therefore, a user VOL must call the native VOL's initialization routine first.
 Otherwise, the values of those global variables will not be valid (remained to be -1).